mstksg/inCode/copy/entries/io-purity.md

 representation of an object for the actual abstract object itself.
 (Think about it like saying that a mathematical matrix is a series of pencil swirls on a piece of paper.)
 But yes, at any time, you can "compile"/make concrete an IO object into standalone C code with GHC.
+This is actually a fact, and every IO object can be said to correspond directly with a chunk of C code.

 Really, though, there are many ways to "translate" this data structure into instructions for anyone to follow.
 [Haste][], for example, takes `IO` data